-2. Tangible non-current assets

-- Define and compute the initial measurement of a non-current (including a self-constructed and borrowing costs under International and UK rules) asset.^[2] - b) Identify subsequent expenditure that may be capitalised, distinguishing between capital and revenue items.^[2] - Discuss the requirements of relevant accounting standards in relation to the revaluation of non-current assets.
-Outline how revaluation guidance differs under UK rules
+- 1. Tangible non-current assets - a) Define and compute the initial measurement of a non-current (including a self-constructed and borrowing costs) asset.^[2] - b) Identify subsequent expenditure that may be capitalised, distinguishing between capital and revenue items.^[2] - c) Discuss the requirements of relevant accounting standards in relation to the revaluation of non-current assets.^[2] - d) Account for revaluation and disposal gains and losses for non-current assets.^[2]

-- including frequency of valuation, methods of valuation given different property types.
-[2] - d) Account for revaluation and disposal gains and losses for non-current assets.
-Outline how accounting for revaluation gains and losses differs under UK rules (including non specialised property and situations where an asset is subject to revaluation and is now subject to clear consumption of economic benefit)^[2] - e) Compute depreciation based on the cost and revaluation models and on assets that have two or more significant parts (complex assets).^[2] - f) Apply the provisions of relevant accounting standards in relation to accounting for government grants.^[2] - g) Discuss why the treatment of investment properties should differ from other properties.^[2] - h) Apply the requirements of relevant accounting standards for investment property.
-[2]
+- e) Compute depreciation based on the cost and revaluation models and on assets that have two or more significant parts (complex assets).^[2] - f) Discuss why the treatment of investment properties should differ from other properties.^[2] - g) Apply the requirements of relevant accounting standards for investment property.^[2]

-3. Intangible assets
+2. Intangible non-current assets

-- Discuss the nature and accounting treatment of internally generated and purchased intangibles.^[2] - Distinguish between goodwill and other intangible assets.^[2] - c) Describe the criteria for the initial recognition and measurement of intangible assets.
-Outline how under UK rules the recognition criteria for intangibles.
-[2] - d) Describe the subsequent accounting treatment, including the principle of impairment tests in relation to goodwill.^[2] - e) Indicate why the value of purchase consideration for an investment may be less than the value of the acquired identifiable net assets and how the difference should be accounted for.^[2]

-f) Describe and apply the requirements of relevant accounting standards to research and development expenditure including the choice for deferment under UK rules.
-[2]
+- Discuss the nature and accounting treatment of internally generated and purchased intangibles.^[2] - b) Distinguish between goodwill and other intangible assets.^[2] - c) Describe the criteria for the initial recognition and measurement of intangible assets.^[2] - d) Describe the subsequent accounting treatment, including the principle of impairment tests in relation to goodwill.^[2] - e) Indicate why the value of purchase consideration for an investment may be less than the value of the acquired identifiable net assets and how the difference should be accounted for.^[2] - f) Describe and apply the requirements of relevant accounting standards to research and development expenditure.^[2]